Agramm18/Patient_Management_System_v.05/docs/project_info/ABOUT.md

 The current implementation is a Java 21 console application.
 It is not yet a complete hospital or patient-management product.

-The active runtime covers configuration, authentication, session creation for active users, and first menu routing for local admin and admin roles.
+The active runtime covers configuration, authentication, session creation for active users, first menu routing for local admin and admin roles, and the first admin service action for listing access-management requests.
 Patient records, appointments, treatment workflows, billing, reporting, complete admin workflows, JavaFX, REST APIs, and deployment automation are planned but not implemented.

 ## Learning Goals